Armeria, sea thrift: planting, growing and care

 When to plant Armeria or Sea thrift

-Plant Armeria or Sea thrift in garden in spring, from March to May in cold climate when risk of frosts has passed, or from September to November elsewhere.
+Plant Armeria or Sea thrift in the garden in spring, from March to May in cold climates when risk of frost has passed, or from September to November elsewhere.

 How to plant Armeria or Sea thrift

-Armeria or Sea thrift benefits from being planted in drifts of 9 to 10 plants per m2, spaced 20 to 30 cm apart for a beautiful homogeneous tapetum.
+Armeria or Sea thrift is best planted in drifts of 9 to 10 plants per m2 spaced 20 to 30 cm apart for a beautiful homogeneous tapetum.

 In heavy soils, add coarse sand or gravel at planting to improve drainage.